About Real Change

 Real Change Values

-* Integrity: honoring our values and taking responsibility for our mistakes
+* Integrity: Doing what we say and taking responsibility for our mistakes

 A Real Difference